Helen Miller Shepard

-Helen Miller Gould Shepard (June 20, 1868 – December 21, 1938) was an American philanthropist born in Manhattan in New York City.
+Helen Miller Gould Shepard (June 20, 1868 – December 21, 1938) was an American philanthropist and member of the wealthy Gould family born in New York City.

 Birth

 Born as Helen Miller Gould, she was the first-born daughter of Jay Gould and Helen Day Miller (1838–1889).
 Her sister Anna Gould was another prominent heiress.

 Marriage

 She attended New York University School of Law, and she married Finley Johnson Shepard (1867–1942) on January 22, 1913.

 They adopted three children and had one foster child, Louis Seton.
 The adopted children were: